sascha-dibbern/Hugiki/README.md

 ### Configurations
 - backendbaseurl: the link url to separate started Hugo webserver
 - hugoproject: the filesystem path to Hugo project to be edited.
 In Window slash-based path (`C:/projects/demosite1`)  are allowed
+- serverbinding: ip-address and port to bind the service.
+(Default: 127.0.0.1:3000)
+- gitcommand: name and path og the Git program to use.
+(Default: git)
+- hugikistatic: filesystem path to Hugiki static content such as CSS file and images

 ## Running Hugiki